Skip to navigation Skip to content

 A care period of less than 12 months may be appropriate where:

 • the pattern of care will gradually change over definable periods in a specific and measurable way.
-For example, one customer is to increase their care by 1 day per week every 3 months over the upcoming period.
-See Example - Calculate care period less than 12 months in Notification of change in child support care (post 1 July 2010)
+For example, one customer is to increase their care by one day per week every 3 months over the upcoming period.
+See Example - Calculate care period less than 12 months in Notification of change in child support care levels

 Note: any care decision will continue until the agency is notified or becomes aware of a change to the pattern of care.